 Wandering around the city

-Milan is a beautiful and historical city, which offers a wide range of activities.
-Strolling around the city is one the best ways to explore Milan and learn about its culture.
+Milan is a beautiful and historic city, which offers a wide range of activities.
+Strolling around the city is one of the best ways to explore Milan and learn about its culture.
 There are various shops, cafes, and gelaterias (ice cream shops) in every corner.
 We enjoyed wandering around the streets for a while and while doing so we found a cute cafe, where we had some Italian coffee and desserts.

 Milan’s Train Station